Please email your comments & questions to geovisual at comcast.net. Thank you.

 August 30, 2007 - Memorial to Deserters, Theaterhaus, Stuttgart (Germany).
 Smaller "postive" figure in front of larger "negative" figure.
 Awaits a more permanent location in downtown Stuttgart.
 NB: More than 15,000 men were executed for desertion by the Nazi regime.
 This monument was opposded by all political parties.
 The federal government argued that "Deserters are people who avoid their responsibility to the community."
 Info & Image from Mark Hatlie.

-September 21, 2007 - Tehran Peace Museum, City Park, Tehran (Iran).
-An initiative of the Society for Chemical Weapons Victims Support (SCWVS), assisted by the Dayton International Peace Museum of Dayton, Ohio (USA).
-Dedicated on the 20th anniverary of the chemical attack on the town of Sardashi in northwestern Iran.
+September 21, 2007 - Tehran Peace Museum, North gate, City Park (Parke shahr), Tehran (Iran).
+An initiative of the Society for Chemical Weapons Victims Support (SCWVS) led by Dr. Shahriar Khateri (doctor who studied Iraq chemical attacks), assisted by the Dayton International Peace Museum of Dayton, Ohio (USA).
 Opened on International Day for Peace.
+New building (seen in images) was opened on June 29, 2011, 24th anniverary of the chemical attack on the town of Sardashi in northwestern Iran.
 The Tehran Peace Monument (qv) was unveiled June 29, 2007, 150 meters from the museum.
+Affiliated with the Iranian Affiliate of International Physicians for the Prevention of Nuclear War (IPPNW).
+Member of International Network of Museums for Peace (INMP).

 September 27, 2007 - "World of Peace," Kompong Thom (Cambodia).
 "Depicts three catfish with a globe balancing on the nose of the highest leaping fish."
 Made out of old guns and weapons that had been used by the Khmer Rouge.